 - Total Credits Required for Degree48

-- Note: Students who have taken a graduate course in critical theory should choose eight credits of literature seminars (see below).
+- Note: Students who have taken a graduate course in critical theory should choose twelve credits of literature seminars (see below).

 - Literature Seminar